Nuvvostanante Nenoddantana

 The film won nine Filmfare Awards South (including Best Film) and five Nandi Awards.
-It The film was remade in nine other languages—the highest for any Indian film.
-The film also has the distinction of receiving most Filmfare awards by any South Indian film.
+The film was remade in nine other languages—the highest for any Indian film.
+The film also holds the distinction of receiving the most Filmfare Awards by any South Indian film.

 Plot

 Siri is a traditional rural girl from Andhra Pradesh who was brought up by her elder brother, Sivaramakrishna.
 Twenty years prior, their rich father married another woman and kicked out the two kids and their mother, humiliating them as they went.
 Shortly afterwards, their mother died, leaving 13-year-old Sivaramakrishna to take care of infant Siri alone.

 Sivaramakrishna had his mother's grave built on a small plot of farmland the siblings inherited, but the Zamindar Muddu Krishnayya asserted that the land belonged to him, since their mother had not repaid a loan she took out with him.
 Muddu Krishnayya insisted that the grave be removed, but Sivaramakrishna begged him for the chance to pay off the loan, promising to work day and night working the farm, as long as they didn't tear down his mother's grave.
 Muddu Krishnayya agreed when the local station master agreed to provide security.
 Slowly, Sivaramakrishna turned the tide, working hard to raise his sister and become a successful farmer.
-Meanwhile Siri went to school and eventually got her engineering degree in a nearby town.
+Meanwhile, Siri went to school and eventually got her engineering degree in a nearby town.

 In the present day, Lalitha, Siri's best friend from their early school days comes to town to invite Siri to her house to help her get ready for her wedding.
 Reluctantly, as they had never been apart long, Sivaramakrishna agrees to send Siri two weeks ahead of the marriage.
 Lalitha's cousin, Santosh, a cheerful boy brought up in London, born to millionaire parents Janaki and Prakash, also arrives on the same day with his mother.

 At first, Siri is aggravated by Santosh, as he teases and flirts with her often.
 But soon, she grows to appreciate his sweet nature, while Santosh admires how humble and caring she is.
 Santosh and Siri fall in love and agree with each other to get married.

 Santosh's mother, Janaki finds out that Santosh has fallen in love with Siri, but she doesn't accept their relationship as Siri comes from a poor family, believing Siri to be below their standards.
 Janaki also promises Santosh to be married to Dolly, the wealthy daughter of her brother's business partner, JP.
 On the day of the wedding, while Santosh is away running an errand, Sivaramakrishna arrives, and Janaki humiliates both him and Siri, accusing the two of trying to entice and trap Santosh.
 Sivaramakrishna is enraged at the accusation but leaves with a tearful Siri without settling the score out of love for Lalitha, not wanting to disrupt her wedding.